ochubay/Coursera-Getting-and-Cleaning-Data/codebook.md

   * 'test/X_test.txt': Test set.
   * 'test/y_test.txt': Test labels.
   * 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-3. There are 33 basic primary variables (8 per each of 3D axis and 9 axis-agnostic) and 17 statistics computed per most variables.
+3. There are 33 basic primary variables (8 per each of 3D axis and 9 axis-agnostic) and 17 statistics computed per most of the variables.
 Additinally there are 5 angle() variable statistics computed.
 4. These 8 primary variables (8*3 => 24 columns in the dataset since each variable is tripledmeasured in X, Y, Z axis projections) are:
   * tBodyAcc-XYZ
   * tGravityAcc-XYZ